-Organizational skills: It is important for an event or meeting planner to be able to multitask.
+Organizational skills: It’s important for an event or meeting planner to be able to multitask.
 Duties associated with event planning require multiple tasks to be carried out at the same time.
 In order to multitask successfully, organizational skills are a must.
 Event planners should be able to meet tight deadlines and pay close attention to details.

-Problem-solving skills: Most jobs require problem-solving skills, but meeting and event planners must be able to anticipate problems that arise and resolve them immediately.
+Problem-solving skills: Most jobs require problem-solving skills.
+Meeting and event planners must also be able to anticipate problems that may arise and resolve them immediately.
 These problems should not land back in the client’s lap without a resolution.
 One of the most important aspects of an event planner’s job is to prepare creative solutions that satisfy their clients.

-In addition to the above qualities needed to successfully work as a meeting or event planner, the role calls for punctuality, empathy, and a strong work ethic.
-Without these traits, as well as the ones listed above, it is difficult to succeed in this uniquely designed career.
+In addition to the above qualities needed to successfully work as a meeting or event planner, the role calls for:

 Final Thoughts on Becoming a Meeting and Event Planner